 - 2 1/2 Cups Powdered Sugar

 - 4 tsp.
-Dairy Free Milk, I prefer coconut
+Dairy Free Milk I use Coconut

 - 1 tsp.
 Peppermint Extract

-Boil the 1 cup of water in a sauce pan with 1/2 cup of the sugar for about 3 minutes.
+Boil the water in a sauce pan with 1/2 cup of sugar for about 3 minutes.
 Remove from heat and allow to cool.

-Add the dairy free milk and cooled water/sugar mixture.
+Add the dairy free milk and the cooled water/sugar mixture to the mixer.

-Beat on medium speed for about 5 minutes or until your batter has almost a pudding like consistency.
+Beat on medium speed for 5 minutes scraping the sides halfway through.
+The batter should have a pudding like consistency.

 Pour into a cupcake pan lined with cupcake liners.
 Fill each cupcakes 3/4 full.
 Bake for 20 minutes, or until a toothpick comes out clean.
 Allow to completely cool before frosting.